 The world of app development is an exciting, yet sometimes confusing place.
-There is no definitive answer as to which type of app you should go for.
-Your choice will depend on you, your budget and time-scale.
-The aim of this article is to give you a sound understanding of the different types of apps available and to aid your decision as to whether you should spend your hard-earned cash.
+One of the first decisions you will face is which type of app to build.
+And there is no definitive answer.
+Your choice will depend on a bunch of competing factors including your budget and your deadline.
+The aim of this article is to give you a sound understanding of the different types of apps available and to aid your decision as to what technology you should use to build your app.

 The moment you consider investing in a mobile app, you’re immediately faced with a barrage of terminology.
 What’s the difference between iOS and Android?
 What are native, hybrid and web apps?
 More importantly, which is most appropriate for you and your app?

 When talking about app development, we are usually talking about developing for mobile devices.
 This includes smartphones, phablets, and tablets.
 There are also apps for the web and wearables like smartwatches, but for the purposes of this article, we’ll stay within the bounds of mobile devices like phones and tablets.

 For the most part, mobile devices run one of two operating systems: iOS and Android. iOS is developed and supported by Apple and is used on only on their own iPhones and iPads.
 In other words, in the Apple universe, they control both the hardware and the software.

 Android is developed and supported by Google, often considered a more open platform compared to Apple.
 In fact, Android is an open source operating system, which means that anyone can use their code to run a device.
 Google sells a few devices of its own, but Android normally runs on devices built by other companies like Samsung, Huawei, LG, HTC, etc.